orwek/andi/README.md

 A super light framework for developing web apps on mobile devices.

 I started developing andi while I was on vacation.
 I was writing a web app on my Android phone and didn't have jQuery or other libraries or frameworks available to me, so I started writing my own.
-I started with a simple id selector, and error console, and it grew from there.
+I started with a simple id selector, and an error console, and it grew from there.

 JavaScript API
 ====